The ability to participate in real world research and creative work is one of the hallmarks of a Randolph College education.

-One of the hallmarks of a Randolph College education is the ability to participate in real world research and creative work.
-Students conduct their own experiments, pen original novels, curate art exhibitions, and work closely with faculty on research projects of all kinds.
-These experiences prepare students for the kind of research and problem-solving that takes place in graduate school and in employment.
+Students conduct experiments, pen original novels, curate art exhibitions, and work closely with faculty on research projects of all kinds.
+These experiences prepare students for the kind of research and problem-solving needed to succeed in graduate school and gain employment.